Tourism in Nicaragua: Tourism

 In 2013, more than 1.2 million tourists visited Nicaragua, representing an increase of nearly a third from 2009.
 Two-thirds of these tourists were from other Central American countries, 290,000 were from North America and 80,000 from Europe.
 Of those that come for recreation, their principal activities include surfing, hiking volcanoes and getting to know the country's nature trails.

 According to the Ministry of Tourism of Nicaragua (INTUR) the colonial city of Granada is the preferred spot for tourists.
 The city's central park, Parqué Colón, hosts many vendors of traditional foods and arts and crafts, and there are always several horse-drawn carriages ready to give thorough and affordable tours of the city.
 Venturing outside of the city limits, one can explore the verdant islets of Granada by a relaxing guided boat ride or by kayak.
 The islets also have hotels for those that wish to take in the sunrise from the Mombacho Volcano, a common day destination for those interested in climbing into a cloud forest.
 The Apoyo Lagoon is also a popular destination for those visiting Granada.
 Also, the cities of León, Masaya, Rivas and the likes of San Juan del Sur, San Juan River, Ometepe, Mombacho Volcano, and others are the main tourist attractions.
 Ecotourism and surfing also attract many tourists.

 Another popular destination are the Corn Islands located about 70 km east off the Caribbean coast of Nicaragua near Bluefields.
 They have been regarded as a "tropical paradise" by the Los Angeles Times.
 Cruise ships have been docking in San Juan del Sur since January 2000 and average 50,000 tourists alone every year, some who partake in tours to nearby Lake Cocibolca and the colonial city of Granada.

+Nicaragua is also a very popular surfing destination, having some of the best points, reef breaks and sandbars in Central America.
+It’s best surf breaks are in the province of Rivas.
+They get the south swells from the Roaring 40’s averaging 3-5ft and average about 330 days of offshore winds.
+The most popular Nicaragua surfing beaches are those near San Juan del Sur, such as Playa Maderas and Playa Majagual.
+A bit farther north, Playa Gigante, Playa Amarilla and Popoyo also offer great breaks.

 Nicaragua was ranked with the lowest crime rate in Latin America by Interpol and many other sources, with only 12 crimes for every 100,000 citizens.
 Nicaragua also holds the largest lake in Central America, about 700 species of birds, and unspoiled natural beauty.
 Despite all this, it is still the least visited country in the region.
 However, the lower number of tourists help Nicaragua keep low prices, and an "off-the-beaten-track" feel.